 Now that you know the beginner-level overview of why bitcoin has value, the next step will be to buy and secure some bitcoin for yourself.
 Buying and securing bitcoin can be as simple, or as complicated as you make.
 For beginners, I think we can break down the process into three basic concepts, and you can dig deeper as you gain interest (or simply memorize these three steps really well).

-Step 1: Get A Wallet
+Step 1: Get A Bitcoin Wallet

 Before you actually buy your bitcoin, I recommend getting a wallet.
 There are mobile wallets apps that you can install right on your phone, and hardware wallets which are a 1-2 inch physical device specifically designed to secure your bitcoin.
 There are advantages and disadvantages to both.